E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_qtb/readme.rst

 --------------------------

-The Quantum Thermal Bath uses a generalized Langevin equation in order to approximate nuclear quantum effects[Dam]_ .
-In QTB dynamics, the stochastic force is no longer delta-correlated but is colored according to the following formula :
+The Quantum Thermal Bath uses a generalized Langevin equation in order to approximate nuclear quantum effects [Dam]_ .
+In QTB dynamics, the stochastic force is no longer a white noise but is colored according to the following formula :

 .. math:: C_{FF}(\omega)=2m \gamma  \theta(\omega,T)